WilliamYin2024/Fleet-Manager/README.md

-# Project Name
+# Fleet Manager

-Brief description of your project.
+Tracks the locations of various trucks in the Greater Toronto Area.

 ## Table of Contents